-To provide investors with additional information regarding our financial results, we have disclosed within this Annual Report on Form 10-K non-GAAP net income, a non-GAAP financial measure.
-We define non-GAAP net income as net income excluding the one-time tax benefit due to our reorganization to a corporation, non-cash equity-based compensation, and the tax benefit for deductible non-cash equity-based compensation.

-We believe non-GAAP net income is an important measure of operating performance because it allows management, investors and others to evaluate and compare our operating results from period to period by removing the impact of our one-time tax benefit due to our tax structure reorganization in October 2012, non-cash equity-based compensation, and the tax benefit for the deductible non-cash equity-based compensation.
+To provide investors with additional information regarding our financial results, we have disclosed within this Annual Report on Form 10-K Non-GAAP Net Income, a non-GAAP financial measure.
+We define Non-GAAP Net Income as net income excluding the one-time tax benefit due to the Reorganization and the after-tax impact of non-cash equity-based compensation.
+We believe Non-GAAP Net Income is an important measure of operating performance because it allows management, investors and others to evaluate and compare our operating results from period to period by removing the impact of our one-time tax benefit due to the Reorganization in October 2012, non-cash equity-based compensation, and the tax benefit for the deductible non-cash equity-based compensation.

-Our use of non-GAAP net income has limitations as an analytical tool, and you should not consider this measure in isolation or as a substitute for analysis of our results as reported under GAAP as the excluded items may have significant effects on our operating results and financial condition.
-When evaluating our performance, you should consider non-GAAP net income alongside other financial performance measures, including various cash flow metrics, net income and our other GAAP results.
-Additionally, our non-GAAP net income measure may differ from other companies' non-GAAP net income as it is a non-GAAP disclosure.
+Our use of Non-GAAP Net Income has limitations as an analytical tool, and you should not consider this measure in isolation or as a substitute for analysis of our results as reported under GAAP as the excluded items may have significant effects on our operating results and financial condition.
+When evaluating our performance, you should consider Non-GAAP Net Income alongside other financial performance measures, including various cash flow metrics, net income and our other GAAP results.
+Additionally, our Non-GAAP Net Income measure may differ from other companies' Non-GAAP Net Income as it is a non-GAAP disclosure.

-The following is a reconciliation of Non-GAAP net income to net income for each of the periods indicated:
+The following is a reconciliation of net income to Non-GAAP Net Income for each of the periods indicated:

-Year Ended December 31, 2012 2011 2010 2009 2008 (in thousands) Net income \$ 47,543 \$21,864 \$18,938 \$18,842 \$19,645 Non-GAAP adjustments: One-time tax benefit due to reorganization to a corporation (28,811) Non-cash equity-based compensation 10,385 2,122 1,114 1,833 2,032 Non-cash equity-based compensation tax benefit .
-(1,136) (41) (8) Non-GAAP net income \$ 27,981 \$23,945 \$20,044 \$20,675 \$21,677
+Year Ended December 31, 2013 2012 2011 2010 2009 (in thousands) Net income \$26,479 \$ 47,543 \$21,864 \$18,938 \$18,842 Non-GAAP adjustments: One-time tax benefit due to reorganization to a corporation (28,811) Non-cash equity-based compensation 6,208 10,385 2,122 1,114 1,833 Non-cash equity-based compensation tax benefit .
+(1,712) (1,136) (41) (8) Non-GAAP Net Income \$30,975 \$ 27,981 \$23,945 \$20,044 \$20,675